ridewithgps/developers/endpoints/events.md

 }
 ```

+In the response:

-The routes in the response are in their short representation, query the route URL to get track points, course points and points of interest.
+* The routes are in their short representation.
+Fetch the route URL to get track points, course points and points of interest.
+* The organizer key is present only for organizations.
+It lists the organization members that are organizers of the event.
+* The participant key lists users with their participation `status`.
+Possible values are `joined`, `interested`, `declined` and `disallowed`.

 If the authenticated user does not have permission to view the event, a `403 - Forbidden` error is returned.